tborowy/egghead-exercises/README.md

 #Exercise 8 : Angular first directive

 ##Summary
-The world need more heroes.
+The world needs more heroes.
 You are given a hard task to create at least two heroes and one superhero.
 Implement three simple directives that will allow you to create as many heroes as you need.
 ##Goals

 * `hero` directive restricted as element and with given template as follows: